-AS and Advanced level Music are offered in Years 12 and 13.
+A Level Music is offered in years 12/13, as is BTEC in Musical Performance.
 Music A level is essential for those wanting to do a music degree.
 Music is also highly regarded as an academic qualification for entry to other University courses.

 A qualification in this subject is a great asset for anyone contemplating a career in music or teaching.
-Careers in music include performing, teaching, composing, music therapy and the recording industry.
+Careers in music are varied and include performing, teaching, composing, music therapy and the recording industry.